ghiscoding/angular-markdown-editor/readme.md

 yarn add angular-markdown-editor
 ```

-### Modify the `angular.json` file
+### Modify your `angular.json` config
-You need to add CSS Styles for the Bootstrap, Markdown Editor and Font-Awesome v4.7.
+You need to add the necessary CSS Styles for Bootstrap, Markdown Editor and Font-Awesome v4.7.
 Also make sure to include the proper 3rd party javascript libraries in your `scripts` as shown below.

 ```json